muan/postcard.support/README.md

 #### Stamps

-Find a post office, get a number, go to the counter when your number shows on the screen, and purchase stamps.
+Find a post office (郵局 or 中華郵政), get a number for the queue, go to the counter when your number shows on the screen, and purchase stamps.
 Language should not be a problem.
 Just show them the written cards with country clearly spelt out.

 #### Pricing